vvvv/The-Gray-Book/reference/language/delegates.md

 Delegates have zero to many inputs, and zero or one output.
 This is part of what defines the signature, or "shape".
 They are a standard .NET feature.

-Inputs called parameters in the definition, and on the invocation side the values fed in are usually called arguments.
+Inputs are called parameters in the definition, and on the invocation side the values passed in are usually called arguments.

 ## Defining a delegate
 A delegate is defined using the Delegate region.
 It will initially be empty, so you will want to add inputs and/or outputs to have it actually do something.
 Here we have a delegate which takes two parameters, multiplies them, and then outputs it.
 Note that this code is not yet being executed.